andylamb/home/_posts/2017-5-21-The-8a-Dataset-Part-2.md

 # Split up the Climbers

-This is similar to the split I used for the height and weight analysis, dividing into three groups based on how grade.
+This is similar to the split I used for the height and weight analysis, dividing into three groups based on grade.
 Note that because location (and height and weight) are optional, these groups are *not* the same as before.
 - All the climbers on 8a that listed a valid city (whether it could be geocoded) and climbed fewer than 10 ascents 8a or harder.
 This group had 8626 climbers.
 I call this "All Climbers".
 - The set of climbers that had at least 10 ascents 8a or harder.
 This group had 615 climbers.
 I call this "8a Climbers".
 - The set of climbers that had at least 10 ascents 8b or harder.
 This group had 109 climbers.
 I call this "8b Climbers"